 CONSUMPTION/ CONSUMER EXPENDITURE

 In recent years many individuals have experienced an increase in their disposable income (the money they have to spend after tax and essential payments).
 Many people are also choosing to retire or go part time at an earlier age.

 Consequently growth areas of consumer expenditure include

-– LEISURE SERVICES e.g. holidays, eating out
+– LEISURE SERVICES e.g. holidays, eating out, fitness and sports.

 – TECHNOLOGY e.g. mobile phones, computers